 In this way, we keep alive the stories of past atrocities whilst resisting the possibility of them occuring today.
 In an increasingly polarised world, with rising right-wing violence, education is our tool.
 I have been honoured to see first hand how willing children are to use that tool for the benefit of their community.
 And have learnt a lot from them about how to face up to injustice.

-"Tom has a deep respect for, and is constantly nurturing his curiosity!
-That level of openness makes him such a wonderful facilitator and authentic presence."
+"Tom has a deep respect for, and is constantly nurturing their curiosity!
+That level of openness makes them such a wonderful facilitator and authentic presence."

 - Mark Curtis, Artistic Director of Small Nose Productions